US STOCKS-Wall St ends down with strong jobs data keeping the pressure on for rate hikes

 "The peak is less relevant than the staying power of inflation and elevated rates," she said.
 "That's why wages in this report were so material.
 While wage growth may not drive up inflation past the peak, it could play a strong role in keeping inflation around these higher levels much longer than anybody wants or anticipates."

-IPhone maker Apple tumbled after a bearish brokerage outlook and a report that EU countries and lawmakers would agree next week on a common charging port for mobile devices and headphones - a proposal Apple has criticized.
+IPhone maker Apple finished down 3.9% after a bearish brokerage outlook and a report that EU countries and lawmakers would agree next week on a common charging port for mobile devices and headphones - a proposal Apple has criticized.

 (Reporting by Sinead Carew in New York Additional reporting by Sruthi Shankar, Medha Singh, Devik Jain and Anisha Sircar in Bengaluru Editing by Maju Samuel and Matthew Lewis)